mikhailshepelev/Tutorials/README.md

 ##### Section 5 - Natours Project - Advanced Responsive design

-1. Creating a responsive design with media queries for different vieports (defining reusable mixins to be used in different media queries)
+1. Creating a responsive design with media queries for different viewports (defining reusable mixins to be used in different media queries)
 2. Writing media queries - base, typography and layout
 3. Writing media queries - Layout, about and features sections
 4. Writing media queries - Tours, booking and stories sections
+5. Responsive images in HTML and CSS
+6. Testing for browser support with @supports
+7. Setting up simple build process with NPM scripts

 ### Java course